JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 ### Univariate Inputs

 If each input to your kernel is `Real`-valued, then any `AbstractVector{<:Real}` is a valid representation for a collection of inputs.
+More generally, it's completely fine to represent a collection of inputs of type `T` as, for example, a `Vector{T}`.
+However, this may not be the most efficient way to represent collection of inputs.
+See [Vector-Valued Inputs](@ref) for an example.

 ### Vector-Valued Inputs